mehakk20/EPL-2024-25-Player-Team-Performance-Analysis/README.md

 - Scatter plot of Expected Goals (xG) vs Actual Goals (GF)
 - Boxplot of Player Goals by Position
 - Bar plot of Average Goals per Match by each Club
-- Bar plot of Top 10 Assists by Players
+- Bar plot of Top 10 Goal Scorers
 - Bar Plot of Distribution of Yellow & Red Cards by Position
 - Pie Chart of Most Players are from which Nations
 - Pie chart of Goals scored with and without Assist